What types of whales can you see in Quebec?

 Although there are many interesting facts about whales, I kept each description brief to cover all the species.
 So, you may want to consider purchasing the book below if you want more information.

-Here are the 7 WHALES in Quebec!
+7 WHALES in Quebec!

 - You might notice some of the animals below are dolphins instead of true whales.
 I included them here because “whale” is in the name or because most people consider them more whale-like.
 To see the 8 types of DOLPHINS that live in Quebec, CLICK HERE.